Share this article:

 Stage 1: The thinking process

-When: 3-6 months before the deadline
+When: Up to 6 months before the deadline

 In the case of ERC, having an outstanding track record and a brilliant idea for a research project is not enough.
-The competition is high, particularly when it comes to saturated research areas, and in order to get funded your idea should stand out from the crowd.
+The competition is high, particularly when it comes to saturated research areas, and in order to get funded, your idea should stand out from the crowd.

 Make sure you familiarise yourself with the ERC grant first and assess whether your idea is in line with these expectations.
 You might need to adjust your idea, or in some cases even change it entirely.
 Give yourself enough time to mature your idea and ensure it ticks all the ERC boxes.